Bacon Mac and Cheese

 • Pre-heat the oven to 350 degrees.

-• Shred the cheeses, keeping 2 cups of the cheddar off to the side for the topping.
+• If not done already, shred the cheeses keeping 2 cups of the cheddar off to the side for the topping.

 • Cook the pasta then let it sit in the water an extra 10 minutes (this will help it avoid soaking up the cheese sauce) before draining and rinsing gently.